eclipse-openj9/openj9-website/news-page-content/latestRelease.md

 To learn more about support for OpenJ9 releases, including OpenJDK levels and platform support, see [Supported environments](https://www.eclipse.org/openj9/docs/openj9_support/).

-This release of OpenJ9 sees several performance enhancements:

 For compatibility with the reference implementation, we've added support for the `JAVA_OPTIONS` environment variable.
 You can use this environment variable, which can be overridden by `OPENJ9_JAVA_OPTIONS`, to set command line options.

+The `-XX:[+|-]PortableSharedCache` option is now supported on IBM Z&reg; and POWER&reg; platforms.
+AOT-compiled code that is generated with this option is guaranteed to be portable across IBM z10 or newer microarchitectures on IBM Z platforms and IBM POWER8&reg; or newer microarchitectures on POWER platforms.

-From OpenJDK 15, the `-XX:[+|-]ShareAnonymousClasses` option enables and disables the storage of hidden classes in the shared classes cache.
-(In previous versions, it enables and disables the storage of VM anonymous classes in the shared classes cache. )
+In earlier releases of OpenJ9, the `-XX:[+|-]ShareAnonymousClasses` option enables and disables the storage of VM anonymous classes in the shared classes cache.
+From OpenJ9 0.24.0 for OpenJDK 15 binaries, this option also controls the storage of hidden classes."

+**A number of additions and changes have been made to help you diagnose problems:**

 Several `jcmd` `Dump` commands can now take `request=<requests>` and `opts=<options>` parameters in addition to those already allowed.